Azure/login/README.md

    2. In your GitHub workflow, Set `permissions:` with `id-token: write` at workflow level or job level based on whether the OIDC token needs to be auto-generated for all Jobs or a specific Job.
    3. Within the Job deploying to Azure, add Azure/login action and pass the `client-id`, `tenant-id` and `subscription-id` of the Azure service principal associated with an OIDC Federated Identity Credential credeted in step (i)

+Note:
-Note: Currently OIDC login is supported for public clouds.
+   - OIDC support in Azure is in Public Preview and is supported only for public clouds.
 Support for other clouds like Government clouds, Azure Stacks would be added soon.
+   - GitHub runners will soon be updating the with the Az CLI and PowerShell versions that support with OIDC.
+Hence the below sample workflows include explicit instructions to download the same during workflow execution.
+   - By default, Azure access tokens issued during OIDC based login could have limited validity.
+This expiration time is configurable in Azure.

 ## Sample workflow that uses Azure login action to run az cli